imarsman/gotail/README.md

 I have not tested the follow part on Windows.
 This app uses a follow library and keeping track of files that get appended to is done idiosynchratically on Windows.
 If there is an issue the tail package allows for a different strategy to be used for tracking file changes.
-I  have added a `-P` option to use polling rather than the native follow.
-From what I can tell, though, the tail library being used should work.
-I have yet to test on Windows.

-If you don't provide the file to compile the built app will be named whatever the directory from the repository is named.
-In this case the app would be compiled to be named `tail`.
-It might be best to call the compiled binary something like `gotail`.

-The app can be run without building by typing

-`go run gotail.go`
+I have not implemented support for optional polling.

 Somewhat surprisingly, file globbing works for path patterns that contain the `*` character.
 I have not read the source code of the flag package but the logic